magneticio/vamp.io/content/careers/distributed-systems-software-engineer.md

 ---
 date: 2016-09-13T09:00:00+00:00
-title: Vacancies
-menu:
-  main:
-    parent: "About"
-    weight: 30
+title: Distributed systems software developer
 ---
-## Help us create the future!

-We are creating a product that will disrupt and redefine the way companies deploy and manage microservice based systems.
-You will be working alongside the best people, using the latest techniques available.
-Help us make it happen and join our team!
-We're currently looking for:

-## Distributed systems software developer
+# Distributed systems software developer

+## About the role

 You have experience with JVM and functional programming (Java, Scala etc.) based development and tooling.
 You are not afraid to also work on the UI side of procuct-features using UI frameworks like Angular, React, Typescript, Vue, Polymer.
 You have experience with application development in “the cloud”.
 Your ambition is to be a true software crafts(wo)man, and thus you are aiming for the perfect balance between elegance and pragmatism.
 DevOps tickles your fancy.
 You love coming into work and enjoy the people you work with.
 You love making software!
 You are quick to pick up on new stuff and enjoy the process of learning new things.

 *Bonus-points for:*
 Experience with Docker, Akka, Scala, Golang, Mesos, Marathon, K8s, FP, Angular, React, Polymer, DCOS.

-### What we’re looking for:
+## What we’re looking for:
 • a minimum of 3 yrs professional software development experience, working in (agile) teams (using f.e.
 Scala, Java, C#, Python, Go or functional programming languages)

 • both back-end and front-end focused, with experience or willing to learn and work with angular, react, polymer, typescript etc. to deliver full-stack integrated product features